MythBusters (2008 season): Episode 104 – "NASA Moon Landing"

-Announced by "This Week at NASA" on NASA TV on February 8, 2008.
+This episode was announced by "This Week at NASA" on NASA TV on February 8, 2008.
 "The Marshall Space Flight Center hosted the MythBusters television show.
 The MythBusters chose Marshall as one of several NASA locations for an episode to debunk the notion that NASA never landed on the Moon.
 The cast conducted tests involving a feather, a weight, a lunar soil boot print, and a flag in a vacuum.
 A team of Marshall scientists helped with the tests."

 Faked Photos

 Vacuum Myths

 In order to test these myths, the Build Team made a trip to the Marshall Space Flight Center to use one of their specialized vacuum chambers.
-The hammer and feather demonstration was not aired in the original episode due to time constraints, but can be seen as a supplement on the MythBusters website.
+The hammer and feather demonstration was not aired in the original episode due to time constraints, but it can be seen as a supplement on the MythBusters website.